 The black comedy Desperate Housewives series took seven years to be picked up because no one with the capacity to action it could ‘pigeon hole’ it into the known categories at the time!

 Art that resonates at scale, especially recorded art such as music, film, TV and video, is the result of someone wanting to express emotion and/or tell a real or imagined story and then bringing together the right combination of skill and talent to bring their ‘expression’ to life.
+This skill can also be reverse engineered to bring the emotional value of a brand to light in the form of content.

 The Heineken Worlds Apart 2017 episode of their Open Your World campaign, is such a great example of what we should at least be striving for.
 I love it because it seamlessly weaves an innate product value proposition into emotive, impactful storytelling.
 A simple concept with psychological complexity, with global audience appeal.
 We just don’t see enough of that.